David0tt/sway-workspace-icons/README.md

 - **SVG and PNG support**: Handles both SVG (preferred) and PNG icon formats
 - **Program count indicators**: When multiple instances of the same program are running, their count can be shown with subscripts or superscripts

-## How It Works

-Since i3bar cannot display images directly, this daemon creates a custom font from program icons on-the-fly:

-1. The daemon monitors i3 window events (new, close, move)
-2. When a new program is detected:
-   - Finds the program's `.desktop` file
-   - Extracts the `Icon=` entry to locate the icon file in standard system directories
-   - Assigns the program a Unicode codepoint in the Private Use Area (PUA)
-   - Rebuilds the custom font with all known icons
-   - Stops i3bar (to prevent crashes when modifying the active font)
-   - Installs the font to `~/.local/share/fonts/`
-   - Restarts i3bar
-   - Reloads the font cache with `fc-cache`
-   - Restarts i3bar again to load the updated cache
-3. Workspace names are updated with icon characters from the custom font whenever window events occur
-4. A program-to-icon map is persisted for consistency and fast restarts.
-The font is only rebuilt when a new program is encountered

 # Installation